fadighattas76/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/priorExperience.md

 [Contents](../personal_learning_record/personal_learning_record.md) | [Prior Experience](../personal_learning_record/priorExperience.md)

 # Prior Experience
-Past Experience of Computing:

-I have little to no previous experience with computing.
-My understanding of the field is very basic, and I have not worked with programming, hardware, or operating systems before.
-However, I have a strong interest in learning more and gaining hands-on experience in computing.

-What I Know:

-I am familiar with everyday use of computers, such as browsing the web, using software applications, and managing files.
-I have some awareness of basic tech terms but don't have in-depth knowledge or practical experience.
-What I Would Like to Learn from This Module:

-Programming: I want to learn how to write code, particularly in languages like C, Python, and Assembly.
-Computer Architecture: I’m interested in understanding how computers are structured and how they work at a hardware level.
-Operating Systems: I want to learn how operating systems function, how they manage resources, and how to interact with them.
-Networking: I hope to understand how devices communicate over networks and how to manage and troubleshoot networks.
-Raspberry Pi and Hardware: I’d love to gain practical experience by working with a Raspberry Pi and learning how hardware and software interact.
-Overall, I hope this module provides me with a solid foundation in both the theoretical and practical aspects of computing, setting me up for future learning and projects.
+My previous computer expertise was really bad, if not totally absent.
+I'm not sure with them what I should be doing.
+I have never worked with programming, hardware, or operating systems hence my knowledge of the subject is really poor.
+This especially relates to the fact that I have never taken part in any of these programs previously.
+On the other hand, I am motivated to get more computer-related knowledge and useful skills in the field.

+From what I understand:

+I have great faith in my capacity to employ computers in daily life, including accessing the internet, running programs, and using file management tools since I know I can do all these things.
+Though I know some basic technical terms, I'm not sure from the company exactly.
+I'm not sure the pertinent language to use.
+I have assigned to myself that this module will enable me to get the following:

+Specifically, learning the languages C, Python, and Assembly—the ones required to generate code in the field of programming—piques especially my interest I also want to learn coding in another sense.
+The physical architecture and operation of computers much fascinate me, hence I would love to study about computer architecture.
+The way computers are configured greatly fascinates me.
+I am eager to learn more about operating systems since I value knowledge more on its functioning mechanism.
+More precisely, I would like to know how users interact with operating systems and resource management is handled.
+Understanding how devices link across systems and knowing about networking interests me since I hope to be able to manage and diagnose networks as well.
+These are the reasons I find networking to be really interesting. hardware for Raspberry Pi Using a Raspberry Pi and learning the connection between hardware and software programs would present me one amazing chance to gain useful knowledge.
+Possibility of this makes me glad.
+Reaching this degree of knowledge would be heaven, in my opinion.
+All things considered, I am rather optimistic that this module will provide me a strong basis in both the theoretical and practical aspects of computers, so prepare me for next studies and projects.